aimhubio/aim/docs/source/ui/pages/run_management.md

 ### Params

-The "Params" tab contains a JSON-like visualization of all the tracked parameters data related to a single run of interest.
+The Params tab contains a JSON-like visualization of all the tracked parameters data related to a single run of interest.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Single Run page params tab" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/run-single-page/params_tab.png">

 ### Metrics

-The "Metrics" tab contains visualizations of all the metrics tracked for a given run.
+The Metrics tab contains visualizations of all the metrics tracked for a given run.
 When exploring run results, some metrics are looked at more frequently.
 To make them easier and faster to find, you can pin them to the top of the page.
-To undo pinning, click on the "Unpin" button.
+To undo pinning, click on the `Unpin` button.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Single Run page metrics tab" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/run-single-page/metrics_tab_pin.png">